-The global trade in pet monkeys and primates is being mainly driven by greed and social media, says wildlife protection advocate Nina Plail.
+The global trade in pet monkeys and other primates is being mainly driven by greed and social media, according to wildlife protection advocate Nina Plail.

-Many primates will attack their owners once they reach sexual maturity at around two years old, or the owner may not realize the amount of work required to care for an adult primate.
+Many primates will attack their owners once they reach sexual maturity at around 2 years old, and owners may not realize the amount of work required to care for an adult primate.

 “When bonded with a human, they’re going to cling to them like their mother.
 They’re going to be amazing,” Ms. Plail told The Epoch Times.